thoughtram/blog/_posts/2015-08-20-host-and-visibility-in-angular-2-dependency-injection.md

 ## Dependency Visibility

 Okay cool, we now know what `@Host` is and why we need it.
-But we didn't talk about the other thing that Angular 2's DI introduces yet - dependency visibility.
+But we didn't talk about the other thing that Angular's DI introduces yet - dependency visibility.
 So what is this visibility we're talking about here?
 Well, as we learned, we can use the `providers` property in a `@Component` decorator to define providers for its injector.
 However, it turns out that there's another property `viewProviders` that basically allows us to do the same thing.
 What's the difference between those two then?

 `viewProviders` allows us to define injector providers that are only available for a component's view.
 Let's take a closer look at what that means by using our `<video-player>` component.
 Our `<video-player>` component has its own view with its own components.
 So usually, we would use that component just like this: